 Don’t hesitate to reach out to us directly.
 We are here to answer any question you have about your project, the fellowship or the application Please email firstname.lastname@example.org.

 In early 2016, we launched the WeOwnTV Filmmaker Fellowship, a regional film fund and professional development program supporting the production of independent documentaries directed by Guinean, Sierra Leonean and Liberian filmmakers.
 The goal of the challenge is to help amplify and support important voices within the West African indigenous media sector.
-The work created by the fellows not only enriches the local filmmaking community, but also promotes important ideas and perspectives that support the political right to free speech, and reinforces a culture of creativity and intellectual freedom.
+The fund is the first of its kind in the region, and through this fellowship, we hope to play a small part in supporting the political right to free speech by providing a forum for creative citizens to exercise this freedom.

 Ten finalists from the open challenge were selected to participate in our inaugural WeOwnTV Fellowship, which provides workshops and mentoring support for selected filmmakers for a year.From the impressive group of ten finalists, we selected 7 fellows who will share $48,000 in cash assistance and distribution opportunities.
 A production workshop was held in the first week of May at our Freetown Media Center, where the fellows presented their work and received training and mentorship from industry leaders.
 Two editorial workshops were also held in Freetown and focussed on media management and story crafting of the fellowship projects.
 We will continue to work with the fellows to complete their projects and explore distribution opportunities through 2017.

 “Life after the Army” focuses on the daily activities and stories of five ex-service men who left the army through the Voluntary Retirement Program.
 The difficult lives of these men and the stories they tell echo the sentiment of thousands of their comrades who are scattered across Sierra Leone having gone through the same retirement program.